Pineapple Glazed Ham Dinner for 2

 Cooking half a ham is sort of silly for one or two or even three or four people.
 What if you could make just the right amount?
 In years past my Mother would spend all day in the kitchen for a holiday meal preparing 10 or 12 separate dishes.

-- One 8 ounce ham steak - cut in half - I buy Jones or Hormel 'Cure 81' and divide for 2
+- One slice of ham, called a 'ham steak' - cut in half - I buy Jones or Hormel 'Cure 81' and divide for 2

 - 1 tablespoon butter